MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/unable-expand-public-folder-tree.md

 ### Scenario 2

 You're using the *DefaultPublicFolderMailbox* property to predefine a hierarchy serving public folder mailbox.
-There are other public folder mailboxes with no special configuration.
+There are other public folder mailboxes ready to serve hierarchy for users with no special configuration.
 That's the case when all users are in the same geographical location.

 In this scenario, find the users' mailboxes whose *DefaultPublicFolderMailbox* property is set to non-null values and set the property to **null**.
 This will redirect users to a relatively low-load public folder mailbox.